 However, local and state courts will continue to stay open for critical and essential cases.
 Courts are also encouraged to handle non-critical matters remotely via videoconferencing or by following public health guidelines.
 The use of videoconferencing for remote judicial proceedings helps limit the growing backlog of court cases.

 When it comes to civil and criminal matters in Gwinnett County, any civil and real estate documents can be electronically filed – no matter what time of day.
 For criminal pleadings, the main office (75 Langley Drive, Lawrenceville, GA 30046) will have one window available for criminal filings.

 Residents may apply for a protective order in person at the Clerk’s office at the Gwinnett County Detention Center.
 The Clerk’s office is also open for other court actions, such as arraignments and warrants.

 Whether you are dealing with a criminal or family law matter in Gwinnett County, Daniels & Taylor, P.C. has provided compassionate and effective legal services for residents since 1994.
 Our firm is open and ready to assist current and prospective clients via phone or videoconferencing.

-Contact us today at (770) 285-1673 and request a free consultation to learn about your legal options during the COVID-19 outbreak.
+Contact us today at (770) 285-1673 and request a consultation to learn about your legal options during the COVID-19 outbreak.